- Spirited Person spreads God’s truth (hinokishin). Also may build a place of worship.

 - These people come to our churches to ask God to heal them.

-- We perform the salvation Service (sazuke) and teach them about the Book of Prophecy (Ofudesaki).
+- We perform the salvation Service (sazuke) and teach them about the Ofudesaki.

 - God heals them.